 A cognitive stress test, Trier Mental Challenge, was used to measure the ability of the participants to do arithmetic calculations, which grew more difficult over a period of ten minutes.
 The participants’ cortisol levels were measured from saliva before and after taking the cognitive test, and the Moodmetric smart ring was worn throughout the test.
 On average, the MM level variated between 61±15 and the changes in cortisol were 12±71%.
 The relative change in cortisol levels correlated positively with the MM level (r=.71, p=0.005, see picture).
 The more the level of cortisol rose during the test, the higher the MM levels were.

-The full research results by the team from the Faculty of Sport and Health Sciences at the University of Jyväskylä will become available later in the year.
+The full research results by the team from the Faculty of Sport and Health Sciences at the University of Jyväskylä will become available in 2021.